jensimik/lockoff/README.md

-# Lockoff - a single door access system
+# Lockoff - a multi door access system

 _Lock-off (n): the act of pulling on a hold until your arm is in a bent position, then holding that position using body tension in order to reach the next hold with your free hand._